paf31/codemesh2016/ssff/SSFF.md

 # Free Monad Transformers

-The technique extends to the free monad transformer:
+The previous technique extends to the free monad transformer:

 ```haskell
 runFreeT :: ∀ m f a